 Upon arrival you will have the opportunity to ask any further questions and, once you are happy that you fully understand what the study involves and before anything else takes place, the study doctor will ask you to sign a consent form.
 You will be given a copy of the consent form to take away and keep.
+The exact procedures that will happen in the study, and the timelines of involvement will depend on which study phase you are enrolled into-the main difference between these phases is the timing of follow-up assessments (see figure 1).
+We will make it clear what study phase applies to you before you sign any consent forms.

 The study doctor will then go through a few administrative questions as well as detailed questions about your health.
 This will be followed by a physical examination and blood tests to see if you are suitable for this study (see more details below).
 You should allow approximately 1 hour for this first screening visit, and it will occur up to 90 days prior to enrolment in the study.
 You will receive financial compensation for this visit.
 We will ask to see some form of ID, such a driver's licence or passport.